 - advice on search strategies and guidance in using library resources

 - access to items from other libraries if we do not have them in this library

 - contact by phone, fax, email or mail.

-Students at UC’s regional campuses and centres have the benefit of a blended model of study that combines face-to-face courses tailored to local needs together with FLO courses.
+Students at UC’s regional campuses and centres have the benefit of a blended model of study that combines face-to-face courses tailored to local needs together with distance courses.
 If you are enrolled through the regional campus model, you will also have access to UC support services including the distance library service.

 The Nelson Centre offers the Bachelor of Teaching and Learning (Primary) degree using a blended model.
-Primary students attend Professional Inquiry classes one to two days per week, with the remainder of coursework completed by FLO.
+Primary students attend Professional Inquiry classes one to two days per week, with the remainder of coursework completed by distance study.
 Professional practice can usually be undertaken locally, though travel may be required in some cases.

 The Nelson Centre is co-located with the Nelson Marlborough Institute of Technology (NMIT).
 Students have access to the NMIT well-being and learning support services, the library facilities, and computer networks.